 Chris Kissell is a Denver-based writer and editor with work featured on U.S. News & World Report, MSN Money, Fox Business, Forbes, Yahoo Finance, Money Talks News and more.

 Nupur Gambhir is a content editor and licensed life, health, and disability insurance expert.
 She has extensive experience bringing brands to life and has built award-nominated campaigns for travel and tech.
 Her insurance expertise has been featured in Bloomberg News, Forbes Advisor, CNET, Fortune, Slate, Real Simple, Lifehacker, The Financial Gym, and the end-of-life planning service.

 Fabric by Gerber Life offers term life insurance.
 But if you’re looking for a life insurance company that does more than just sell life policies, Fabric by Gerber Life is for you.
 In addition to selling life insurance, Fabric also helps you create a will and build a financial and legal plan for your family and estate — and you can even set up a 529 plan.
-Another note: In addition to being great for estate planning, Fabric, along with Ladder, received the top Trustpilot customer experience rating of the online life insurance companies we reviewed.

 What Fabric has to say: “We offer a one-stop-shop for busy parents.
 That means that at the same time you’re applying for a life insurance policy, you can also create a free will, get access to college savings funds, and even manage your family’s finances on our easy-to-use mobile app” says Adam Erlebacher, CEO of Fabric by Gerber Life.